WSTJ

 WSTJ (1340 AM, "The Trail 104.1") is a radio station broadcasting an adult album alternative format.
-Licensed to St. Johnsbury, Vermont, United States, the station is currently owned by Vermont Broadcast Associates, Inc. WSTJ is an affiliate of the Boston Red Sox Radio Network.
+Licensed to St. Johnsbury, Vermont, United States, the station is owned by Vermont Broadcast Associates, Inc. Under a local marketing agreement, Russ Ingalls' Green Mountain Broadcasters LLC operates WSTJ pending a full acquisition.
+WSTJ is an affiliate of the Boston Red Sox Radio Network.
+Its programming is also heard on FM translator W281CC (104.1).

+The station went on the air in 1949 as WTWN.
+It was renamed WSTJ in 1979, after Twin State Broadcasters sold the station to Northeast Kingdom Broadcasting.
+Vermont Broadcast Associates purchased WSTJ in 1998; after launching its FM translator in 2020, it replaced oldies and adult standards with adult album alternative in 2021.